 A certified graphic designer who has held senior communication design positions and run my own business, I currently serve my design community as Copywriting Chair for the Lower Mainland Chapter of the Society of Graphic Designers of Canada (GDC BC) and you will often find me on twitter reporting about west coast design-related events.

 I like school.
 I hold a Master in Publishing from Simon Fraser University and a BFA with a double-major in Creative Writing & Art History from The University of British Columbia.
-I’m also an alumni of the D.Crit (design criticism, writing & research) Summer Intensive at New York’s School of Visual Arts and more recently, I’ve been following my interest in design research by studying User Experience Design (UX) at RED Academy in Vancouver.
+I’m also an alumni of the D.Crit (design criticism, writing & research) Summer Intensive at New York’s School of Visual Arts.

 A longtime resident of Vancouver, I currently work as the marketing and communications coordinator at the SFU Woodward’s Cultural Programs, a unique public culture and community engagement program of Simon Fraser University’s fine arts campus at the revitalized Woodward’s complex (under the big red ‘W’).
 There I work with many of Vancouver’s performing artists, curators, cultural producers, place-makers, innovators, and academics.
 (Legal caveat: all opinions on this site are my own, and not those of my employer).

 I was born and raised in the picturesque Comox Valley on Vancouver Island, a place very conducive to writing and reading.